 A model pathosystem for studying quantitative host-pathogen interactions during domestication is the tomato-B. cinerea system, where the pathogen causes crop loss due to both pre- and post-harvest infection (Dean, Van Kan et al. 2012, Hahn 2014, Romanazzi and Droby 2016).
 Resistance to B. cinerea is a quantitative trait in tomato as with most other species, with identified tomato QTLs each explaining up to 15% of phenotypic variation for lesion size on stems (Dıaz, ten Have et al. 2002, Finkers, van Heusden et al. 2007, Ten Have, van Berloo et al. 2007, Rowe and Kliebenstein 2008, Corwin, Copeland et al. 2016).
 Tomato is also a key model system to study how domestication influences plant physiology and resistance, including alterations in the circadian clock (Tanksley 2004, Bai and Lindhout 2007, Panthee and Chen 2010, Bergougnoux 2014, Müller, Wijnen et al. 2016), which can modulate resistance to B. cinerea (Sauerbrunn and Schlaich 2004, Weyman, Pan et al. 2006, Bhardwaj, Meier et al. 2011, Hevia, Canessa et al. 2015).
 This suggests that host plant domestication within tomato can alter traits known to influence B. cinerea resistance from other systems.
 Thus we are using the tomato-B. cinerea pathosystem to directly measure the interaction of crop domestication with genetic variation in a generalist pathogen to better understand the evolution of this pathosystem.

 In this study, we infected 97 genetically diverse B. cinerea isolates on a collection of domesticated tomato, S. lycopersicum, and wild tomato, S. pimpinellifolium, and measured lesion size.
 We examined the contributions of tomato variation, domestication, and B. cinerea genetic variation to lesion size in on detached leaves.
+We asked whether B. cinerea virulence was controlled by host variation, pathogen variation, or both.
 Lesion size of B. cinerea is a quantitative trait that was controlled by plant domestication status, plant genotype and pathogen isolate.
+We looked for evidence of specialization within our generalist pathogen population.
 We did not find evidence for host specialization; B. cinerea isolates collected from tomato tissues are not within the most-virulent isolates on tomato.
 Our findings indicate that while all isolates are generalists across domestication in Solanum, a subset of isolates are sensitive to tomato domestication.
-We then conducted genome-wide association (GWA) in B. cinerea to identify pathogen loci where genetic variation leads to altered virulence across the host genotypes, including a specific test for loci that influence responses to crop domestication.
+Finally, we aimed to identify the genetic basis of variation in B. cinerea virulence on domesticated and wild tomato.
+We conducted genome-wide association (GWA) in B. cinerea to identify pathogen loci where genetic variation leads to altered virulence across the host genotypes, including a specific test for loci that influence responses to crop domestication.
 At the genetic level, virulence of B. cinerea is highly quantitative, with hundreds of significant SNPs with small effect sizes associated with lesion area on each tomato genotype.
 Importantly, there is a subset of loci in the pathogen where allelic variation gives the isolates opposing responses to crop domestication.
 These pathogen loci could provide tools for improved interrogation of how domestication in tomato has influenced generalist pathogen resistance, to better inform breeding efforts.

 Methods